raspberrypilearning/chatbot/en/step_5.md

 --- /hint ---
 --- /hints ---

 + You can put any code inside an `if/else` block, not just code to make your chatbot speak.
-If you click your chatbot's **Costume** tab, you'll see that it has more than one.
+If you click your chatbot's **Costume** tab, you'll see that it has more than one costume.

     ![chatbot costumes](images/chatbot-costume-view.png)

 + Can you change the chatbot's costume to match your response?

-    Test and save: You should see your chatbot's face change depending on your answer.
+    Test and save.
+You should see your chatbot's face change depending on your answer.

     ![Testing a changing costume](images/chatbot-costume-test.png)